ShunyiZhao/SoftWareEandGroupProject/M5_Stack/README.md

 ## M5 Stack - Serial Communication

 A simple function called Serial.print() is used to send the string.
-The format of this this string is shown below:
+The format of this string is shown below:

 ![command string](./images/image_4.png)

-In this string, the letter 'b' represent the button of the Stack, if the first button is pressed, this letter will be changed to 'a', shown below:
+In this string, the letter 'b' represents the button of the Stack.
+If the first button is pressed, this letter will be changed to 'a', shown below:

 ![button press](./images/image_5.png)